Eakring Birds

-Many of the sites featured on this page will probably yield more to interest the entomologist than the ornithologist.
-But those with an interest in both subjects, will benefit from visits to any of these sites during the Spring and Summer months.
+A selection of pages featuring some of the less well know sites with habitats in Nottinghamshire, warranting further recording and study.
+In some need of updating with new sites, most of the those featured would probably yield more to interest the entomologist than the ornithologist.
+But those with a wider interest, will certainly benefit from a visit to any of these sites during the Spring and Summer months.

 Budby/Gleadthorpe A recently created area of water, formed when the River Meden flooded during June and July 2007.
 Having the river flowing through the site, means that some of the surface area should remain ice free during periods of even very cold weather.
 The site came to prominence during December 2007, when there was a large build-up of finches including 150+ Brambling, but this site should offer more in time.